Skip to content

 &HFF000000

-• Here, &HFF000000 represents completely opaque black.
-The transparency is FF (completely opaque), and the color is 000000 (black).
+• Here, &HFF000000 represents fully opaque black.
+The transparency is FF (fully opaque), and the color is 000000 (black).

 Actual Color Examples

-1. Fully transparent red:
+1. Fully Transparent Red:

 plaintext